automl/amltk/docs/guides/pipelines.md

+# Pipelines Guide
 AutoML-toolkit was built to support future development of AutoML systems and a central part of an AutoML system is its Pipeline.
 The purpose of this guide is to help you understand all the utility AutoML-toolkit can provide to help you define your pipeline.
 We will do this by introducing concepts from the ground up, rather than top down.
-Please see [examples](./examples) if you would rather see copy-pastable examples.
+Please see [examples](site:examples/index.md) if you would rather see copy-pastable examples.

 ---